GX4FM-Base-X/SemanticDataLink/linkml/patch/README.md

 ## Fixes / Updates from a forked repository
 This directory contains patches for linkml that are documented [here](https://github.com/GX4FM-Base-X/semantic-road-damange-detection/blob/main/ontologies-shacl/LinkML/README.md).
-The sqlalchemy patch is not applied here since SemanticDataLink relies on the structure.
+The sqlalchemy patch is not applied here since SemanticDataLink relies on the directory structure.

 In short: Some generators are patched.
 This patches should be removed once the forked repository is merged back into the linkml repository.